-NOTE: SEE CHASSIS MANUAL FOR MORE TOWING INFORMATION.
+NOTE: SEE CHASSIS MANUAL FOR CORRECT TOWING INFORMATION.

-Before towing, place the transmission in neutral and do not exceed speeds of 35 mph and a distance of 50 miles.
-If you must exceed this speed and distance, you must disconnect the drive shaft.
-Never tow in excess of 50 mph with the driveshaft disconnected.
+If flat towing is necessary, place the transmission in neutral and do not exceed speeds of 35 mph and a distance of 50 miles.
+If you must exceed this speed and dis-